TrackerJack/TrackerJack/docs/source/index.rst

 ---------------------------------

 * Uses After Effects Automated 3d Camera Tracking.
+* One button Auto Export from After Effects.
 * Faster results - spend more time modeling and animating instead of tracking.
 * Longer and more complicated tracks.
 * Easy to us scene alignment and real world scaling.